zowe/zowe-cli/README.md

 ### Example API usage

-For example usage syntax, see the ReadMe for each API package in this repository:
+For example usage syntax, see the README for each API package in this repository:

 - [Provisioning](https://github.com/zowe/zowe-cli/tree/master/packages/provisioning): Provision middleware and resources such as IBM CICS, IBM Db2, IBM MQ, and more.
 - [z/OS Console](https://github.com/zowe/zowe-cli/tree/master/packages/zosconsole): Perform z/OS console operations.